alkem-io/server/docs/Templates.md

 The initial scope for Template support covers:

+- Post Templates
-- Aspect Templates
+- Whiteboard Templates
-- Canvas Templates
+- InnovationFlow Templates

-Other templates types, such as Challenge Lifecycles, Community setups, Classification Tagsets etc should all be able to build upon this initial work.
+Other templates types, such as Community setups, Classification Tagsets etc should all be able to build upon this initial work.

 Out of scope: